Volas171/ReactorBot/README.md

 ## Selfhost

-No support will be given for selfhosting the bot
+you will need mongoose also known as mongoDB as database for the bot (the source code is configured to work on heroku

+##Installing
+write in console npm install and then do node index.js

 ## Contributing